tav/gitfund/mvp/app/page/terms.md

 and censorship.

-Nothing in these Terms of Service excludes or limits the liability of Espians and its members, employees, agents, partners or suppliers for:
+Nothing in these Terms of Service excludes or limits the liability of Espians or its members, employees, agents, partners or suppliers for:

 1. death or personal injury caused by negligence;